elaraby3705/Backend_meta/.github/ISSUE_TEMPLATE/🚀-feature-request--gherkin---milestone-.md

 ---
 name: "\U0001F680 Feature Request (Gherkin + Milestone)"
-about: Use this template to describe a new feature, story, or enhancement for the Django backend project using the Gherkin format with milestones and timelines.
+about: " Use this template to describe new features or enhancements with Gherkin and milestone details."
-title: "[Feature]: "
+title: ''
-labels: enhancement, feature, milestone
+labels: documentation, enhancement, feature, good first issue, milestone
 assignees: ''

 ---